Skip to Content

 Monitoring Droppings and Overall Condition

-1. Observe droppings for color, consistency, and volume.
+1. Check droppings every few hours for color, texture, and volume changes

 Avoiding Home Remedies and Pet Store Medications